-Dr. Tavana practices general plastic, reconstructive and cosmetic surgery as well as specializing in hand and upper extremity surgery.
-He sees patient for many different disorders and conditions - skin cancer, wound care, cosmetic concerns, botox and soft tissue fillers, scar revision, keloids, traumatic wounds, body contouring, facial trauma, cancer reconstruction, large abdominal hernia repair, breast reduction and augmentation, etc. Dr. Tavana treats all conditions of the upper extremity from the elbow to fingertip, including but not limited to: rheumatoid and osteoarthritis, fractures, amputations, lacerations, tendon and nerve injuries, congenital conditions, Dupuytren’s disease , carpal tunnel syndrome, cubital tunnel syndrome, hand/wrist/elbow pain, tennis elbow and sports injuries.
+Dr. Tavana practices general plastic, reconstructive, and cosmetic surgery as well as specializing in hand and upper extremity surgery.
+He sees patients for many different disorders and conditions related to plastic surgery -- cancer reconstruction, facial trauma, skin cancer, wound care, scar revision, keloids, traumatic wounds, body contouring, large abdominal hernia repair, lower extremity reconstruction, etc.